PART 22: LOCKER UP

-“I’m cutting class,” Tim replied, looking disturbed.
-“I’m supposed to be in Geography, Clarke’s probably wondering if anything’s happened to me by now.”
+“I’m cutting class,” Tim replied, looking troubled.
+“I’m supposed to be in Geography.
+Clarke’s probably wondering if anything’s happened to me by now.”

 Tim nodded in reply.
 “Yeah.
 I noticed Julie was out of class for at least fifteen minutes at one point.
 It occurred to me that maybe she knew something, so I figured why not, I excused myself to go to the bathroom and went by both Carrie and Julie’s lockers.
 Just to see.
 One of the science teachers was at Carrie’s, and as I went by I saw him take something out of it.”
 Tim shifted his weight back and forth uneasily.

 “Nuts,” Chartreuse cursed.
 “Then we’ve missed it.
 Did you at least notice what the something was?”